TILMELD DIG - HVIS DU TØR

-I hadn’t expected to use the word cosy about Napalm Death.
+I wasn’t expecting to use the word cozy about Napalm Death.
 It feels almost like calling an angle grinder caring.
 But at Eos, something strange happened.
-In the middle of the noise, the growls and the political poison darts, Mark “Barney” Greenway stood there in blue braces looking like the kindest man in the world — right up until he opened his mouth and sounded like civilisation’s final coughing fit.
+In the middle of the noise, the growl and the political poison darts, Mark “Barney” Greenway stood there in blue braces looking like the kindest man in the world — right up until he opened his mouth and sounded like civilization’s last coughing fit.

 One star